yftzeng/phpWowUuid/README.markdown

 # phpWowUuid

 Wow!
 Uuid for PHP.
 Simple and Fast.
 Compliance with RFC 4122, but only UUID version 1 and version 4.
+And support snowflake-like algorithms.

 ## Requirement